 A guidebook to the 73-mile Cumbria Way, an easy long-distance walk though the heart of the Lake District National Park, from Ulverston in the south to Carlisle in the north, with good transport links to either end.
 The route is largely low-level but this guide offers alternative mountain days to climb some of the famous fells en route.

-A celebration of the very best bothies in the UK as the author shares her memories of 'stone tents' all over the country in remote and wild locations.
-Packed with expert advice on how to make use of these 'free, old, empty houses' from packing lists to bothy etiquette and the best walks in.
+A celebration of 26 of the author's favourite bothies, as she shares her memories of her favourite 'stone tents' all over the UK in remote and wild locations.
+Packed with expert advice on how to make use of these 'free, old, empty houses' from packing lists to bothy etiquette and the best walks into these remote locations.

 Cicerone's Lakeland Fellranger series is the modern rucksack reference for the discerning fell adventurer.
 Fellrangers are inspirational and informative, and together the eight books provide a comprehensive guide to the fells of the English Lake District.
 This limited edition box set contains all eight books in a beautiful case.